vtoth13/slot-game-viki/README.md

 6. **Play again**: Play one more time with different amounts for even more fun.
 7. **Quit the game**: When you're done, choose "Quit" and send the link to this program to your friends!

+## User Stories

+1. As a player, I want to be able to deposit money into the game so that I can start playing with a balance.

+2. As a player, I want to learn the rules of the game so that I can understand how to play effectively.

+3. As a player, I want to be able to place bets on multiple lines to increase my chances of winning.

+4. As a player, I want the game to display the outcome of each spin clearly so that I can see if I've won or lost.

+5. As a player, I want to have a user-friendly interface with clear instructions so that I can easily navigate and enjoy the game.

+6. As a player, I want to be able to quit the game so that I can stop playing when I'm finished.

 ## Technologies Used

 ### Languages